Jesse B. Thomas

 Jesse Burgess Thomas (1777 – May 2, 1853) was an American lawyer, judge and politician who served as a delegate from the Indiana Territory to the 10th Congress and later served as president of the Constitutional Convention which led to Illinois being admitted to the Union.
-He became one of Illinois' first two Senators, and is best known as the author of the Missouri Compromise of 1820.
+He became one of Illinois' first two senators, and the author of the 1820 Missouri Compromise.
 After his retirement from the U.S. Senate in 1829 he lived the rest of his life in Ohio.

 Early and family life

-Thomas was probably born in Shepherdstown, Virginia (now West Virginia), in part according to his 1850 census entry, although Appleton's Cyclopedia stated he was born somewhat east on what became the National Road in Hagerstown, Maryland (as was his slightly elder brother) and that he was descended from Lord Baltimore.
+Thomas was probably born in Shepherdstown, Virginia (which later became part of West Virginia), in part according to his 1850 census entry, although Appleton's Cyclopedia stated he was born somewhat east on what became the National Road in Hagerstown, Maryland (as was his slightly elder brother) and that he was descended from Lord Baltimore.
 His family moved to Kentucky when Jesse was an infant.
 He married Rebecca McKenzie (1776–1851) of New York, but they had no children who survived.
 Rebecca was the widow of Jean Francois Hamtramck and mother of John F. Hamtramck.
+He was of Welsh descent.